Zeughaus

 The Zeughaus (/de/, Arsenal) is a listed building and the oldest structure on Unter den Linden boulevard in the historic centre of Berlin.
 Erected from 1695 to 1706 according to plans by Johann Arnold Nering, Martin Grünberg, Andreas Schlüter and Jean de Bodt in Baroque style, it was later converted into a Prussian Hall of Fame.
 Damaged during the Allied bombing in World War II, it was rebuilt from 1949 to 1967 as part of the Forum Fridericianum.
 Since 2003, it has been home to the Deutsches Historisches Museum (German Historic Museum).
-Since June 2021 it is closed for necessary renovations and for the renewal of the Permanent Exhibition probably until the end of 2025.
+Since June 2021 it is closed for necessary renovations and for the renewal of the Permanent Exhibition probably until 2031.